Chapter 7

 Equation for installments.

-PV/ PVIFA
+What is PV/ PVIFA ?

-The elements of Stockholder’s Equity after issuing common stock, with additional paid in capital.
+Stockholder's Equity after issuing common stock, with additional paid in capital.

-Common Stock, APIC Common Stock, Retained Earnings.
+What is Common Stock, APIC Common Stock, Retained Earnings.

 A machine with a cost of $175,000 and accumulated depriciation of $94,000 is sold for $87,000 cash.
 The amount reported as a source of cash under cash flows form investing activities is